blueturtleai/gimp-stable-diffusion/stablehorde/README.md

    - **Prompt:** How the generated image should look like.

    - **API key:** If you don't enter an API key, you run the image generation as anonymous.
 The downside is, that you will have then the lowest priority in the generation queue.
-For that reason it is recommended generating an API key on [stablehorde](https://stablehorde.net).
+For that reason it is recommended registering for free on [stablehorde](https://stablehorde.net) and getting an API key.

    - **Max Wait:** The maximum time in minutes you want to wait until image generation is finished.
 When the max time is reached, a timeout happens and the generation request is stopped.